FelixHertlein/illtrtemplate-model/README.md

+🚀 Good news!
+We have have created a demo showcasing the capabilities of our illumination correction model whithin the full document refinement pipeline.
+[Check it out here!](https://felixhertlein.de/docrefine/home)

 # Template-guided Illumination Correction for Document Images with Imperfect Geometric Reconstruction

 This is the repository will contain the code for our [paper](https://openaccess.thecvf.com/content/ICCV2023W/NIVT/html/Hertlein_Template-Guided_Illumination_Correction_for_Document_Images_with_Imperfect_Geometric_Reconstruction_ICCVW_2023_paper.html) which has been accepted at the International Conference on Computer Vision Workshop on New Ides in Vision Transformers ([NIVT-ICCV2023](https://sites.google.com/view/nivt-iccv2023/)).